mazenbalasta/never-left-behind/README.md

 Then make sure the venv is selected in VSCode by checking the lower right of the VSCode status bar

-In some instances you may have to upgrade your virtual environment
+In some instances you may have href upgrade your virtual environment
 ```bash
 python.exe -m pip install --upgrade pip
 ```